ichisadashioko/windows-touchpad/README.md

 - With some methods from `hid.lib`, we can get the following information:

     - the touchpad size (width and height)
-    - maximum number of touches per raw input message
+    - maximum number (the number - as all the touch data is) of touches per raw input message
     - the link collection (ID) to get the tip switch value in each raw input message (to tell if the finger is currently on the touchpad surface or the finger is lifted from the touchpad surface)
+    - the link collection for each touches (contacts) to get/locate the touch's data (position, tip switch, etc.) in the raw input message

+-

 [getrawinputdeviceinfoa]: https://docs.microsoft.com/en-us/windows/win32/api/winuser/nf-winuser-getrawinputdeviceinfoa
 [getrawinputdata]: https://docs.microsoft.com/en-us/windows/win32/api/winuser/nf-winuser-getrawinputdata